Skin health begins in the dermis, our skin’s living layer.

 Since you’re literally poking holes in your skin, the jury is still out for me.

-The area is numbed with an anesthetic and then the device is moved across the skin in the treatment area, in different directions for a period of about half an hour.
+The area is numbed with an anaesthetic and then the device is moved across the skin in different directions on the treatment area for a period of about half an hour.

-And whilst the majority of modalities used for skin rejuvenation do incorporate the wound healing process, the biggest challenge for skin specialists, is to find the balance between the degrees of injury and the best outcome.
+And whilst the majority of modalities used for skin rejuvenation do incorporate the wound-healing process, the biggest challenge for skin specialists is finding the balance between the degrees of injury and the best outcome.

 Dermarolling is thought to bridge this gap by preserving the epidermis, maintaining environmental protection, and diminishing downtime.